Welcome to Thought Food.

 For the past eleven years I have lived with Bipolar 1 Disorder.
 This has afforded me access to experiences I never could have imagined had I not developed it.
 I now know what symptoms of mania, delusional thinking, psychosis, and catatonic depression feel like.
 This illness has also brought some of my most precious friends into my life, so I don’t wish it away.
 It has taught me how to optimise the times when I am well, because when it sweeps in, it breaks me.
 When this happens, I have to rebuild myself from nothing.

 I have written a memoir detailing my experiences.
 You can find a short excerpt in the ‘Book’ section of the menu.
 I will also use this section to provide publication progress updates.
-My literary agent and I are currently working to find a suitable publisher for this manuscript.
+I am currently working to find a suitable publisher for this manuscript.

 As you can see I am not one dimensional, so this blog won’t be either.
 There will be a bit of all of me in my posts.
 But for many posts the emphasis will be on mental wellness and/or illness.
 I am passionate about destigmatising mental illness through my lived experience.